Before you pay

 Use proof, trace information, beneficiary-bank checks, or recall logic depending on what has actually happened to the payment.

-If the payment is live, start with WhatsApp.
-If you are reviewing the full import payment flow, talk to treasury.
+If the payment is live, use WhatsApp from the bar below.
+If you are reviewing the full import payment flow, talk to treasury from the same bar.